-We are living in a time of revolutionary change in the way that the law is studied and practiced.
 Legal scholars, lawyers, data scientists and tech entrepreneurs are using machine learning, natural language processing, programming and high-performance computing to analyze legal documents in completely new ways.
 The demand for these skills is high.
 Students who are familiar with the tools of legal analytics can better prepare themselves for a lasting legal career with this certificate.
+The field of legal analytics uses computing power to analyze text from legal documents, treating words more like numerical data.
+Computer algorithms, combined with the knowledge of data scientists and lawyers, can provide insights about what happened in the past and what may happen in the future.
+We are living in a time of revolutionary change in the way that the law is studied and practiced.

 What is Legal Analytics?